Algebras with a negation map: Introduction

-Tropicalization originally was viewed as a limiting process taking logarithms and passing in the limiting case to the max-plus algebra, which is a semiring.
-Thus, tropical algebra always has relied on the theory of semirings, which goes back to Costa~\cite{Cos} and Eilhauer \cite{Ei}, and for which we use \cite{golan92} as our standard reference.
-But lack of negatives obviously hampers the algebraic theory.
+$ $ Tropicalization originally was viewed as a process of taking logarithms and passing in the limiting case to the max-plus algebra, which is a semiring.
+Thus, tropical algebra customarily has relied on the theory of semirings which goes back to Costa~\cite{Cos} and Eilhauer \cite{Ei}, and for which we use Golan~\cite{golan92} as our standard reference.